 All concerns are discussed with parents and a joint plan of action agreed.
-This joint plan of action sometimes takes the form of One Page Profile or Support Plan.
+This joint plan of action sometimes takes the form of a Supporting Me to Learn Plan or a My Support Plan.
 Teachers refer closely to the SEND Code of Practice, January 2015.
 As the child moves through school any action taken/support given with regard to SEND is recorded & kept in the child's file & SEND folder if necessary.

-If initial concerns have been expressed about a child, the class teacher and SEDCO make a joint decision about placing the child on the SEND Register.

-(We also maintain a separate Medical Needs Register).
+If initial concerns have been expressed about a child, the class teacher and SENCO make a joint decision about placing the child on the SEND Register.
+(We also maintain a separate Additional Needs Register).